 How does BOINC work?

-Users install the BOINC software on their computer or mobile device, and contribute their spare CPU and GPU resources to a specific computing project.
+Users install the BOINC software on their computer or mobile device, and contribute their spare CPU (central processing unit) and GPU (graphics processing unit) resources to a specific computing project.
 The resources are only used if the machine is idle, and with mobile devices, plugged-in with the battery charged to at least 90%.

-BOINC is a form of distributed computing, although it is more accurately referred to as volunteer computing or grid computing.
+BOINC is a form of distributed computing, although it is more accurately called volunteer computing or grid computing.
 Comprising over 310,000 participants and 800,000 devices, if the BOINC system were a single computer, it would be the fourth most powerful supercomputer in the world.